Salvatore Ferragamo

 Salvatore Ferragamo is owned by Salvatore Ferragamo Group.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Salvatore Ferragamo “Not Good Enough”.
+Here we rate Salvatore Ferragamo “It's a Start”.
 These are a few factors influencing its score:

 • It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.